nicolaihenriksen/AmbientResource/README.md

     }
 }
 ```
-This keeps the method signatures clean, and the ambient resource handles instantiating the resource and disposing it again when no longer used (i.e. exit from the ìouterî using block).
+This keeps the method signatures clean, and the ambient resource handles instantiating the resource and disposing it again when no longer used (i.e. exit from the ‚Äúouter‚Äù using block).

-##Ok, but how do I use a REAL resource?
+## Ok, but how do I use a REAL resource?

 Yeah ok, so the above example was mostly to provide a really short example which actually compiles and works.
 The problem is that AmbientResource class is very simple and simply encapsulates an instance of reference type IDisposable; thus not providing anything useful to the user.
 In effect the AmbientResource is mainly used as a proof-of-concept and should not be used for anything other than that.

 Therefore the utility also includes a generic ambient resource, *GenericAmbientResource*, which is **not** intended to be used directly (therefore abstract), but rather to be extended.

-So letís continue with the above example.
+So let‚Äôs continue with the above example.
 For this scenario I would create my own ambient resource class representing the type of resource I want to expose to my application (i.e. an SqlConnection):
 ```cs
 class DbConnectionAmbientResource : GenericAmbientResource<DbConnectionAmbientResource, SqlConnection>
 {